Squadrick/squadrick.github.io/menu/feed.md

 23rd January 2022, 11:30 PM

 [I recently read about games that one can play in their head](https://internetblog.co/atharva/2022/01/22/b685bf93-6532-4959-b581-a7d183a69b9e.html).
 Here's a game I've played when outside for as long as I can remember.
+This game has kept me occupied through several hours of traffic, both as a passenger and a driver.

-The objective is to recursively add up vehicle numbers till you're left with a single digit.
+The game is to recursively add up vehicle numbers till you're left with a single digit.

-So if the vehicle number is `KA 51 AA 5678`, recursively apply the sum reduce rule on `515678` till there's a single digit answer:
+If the vehicle number is `KA 51 AA 5678`, recursively apply the sum reduce rule on `515678` till there's a single digit:
 1. 5 + 1 + 5 + 6 + 7 + 8 = 32
 2. 3 + 2 = 5